mikejwhitehead/PSConnectWise/README.md

 - The *pester* Directory Stores the Unit Test Scripts
   - See [Readme](https://github.com/sgtoj/ConnectWisePSModule/tree/master/pester)
 - [Documented Architecture](https://github.com/sgtoj/ConnectWisePSModule/blob/master/doc/ClassArchitectures.md) of the Dependent PS Classes
-  - It is not required to read or understand it to use PowerShell CmdLets.
+  - It is not required to read or understand it to use PowerShell function.
   - Its target is future contributors to this project.